twiertzema/minesweeper-react/README.md

 # `minesweeper-react`

-An XP Minesweeper clone using React (for fun)
+An XP Minesweeper clone using React (for fun).

+## Roadmap
+At the moment, this is just a pretty bare-bones recreation of the game.
+However, in the future, I intend to split out the internal logic into a separate library that could be used to create a Minesweeper clone in whatever front end framework you like - or no framework at all, if that's your jam!

 ## API